mtochs/Udacity/Data Analytics Nanodegree/P7 AB Testing/README.md

 ###Choosing Evaluation Metrics
 - **Gross Conversion (d<sub>min</sub>=0.01):** Illustrates the number of user-ids to complete checkout and enroll in the free trial divided by number of unique cookies to click the "Start free trial" button.
 This is a good choice for an evaluation metric since it's directly affected by clicking on "start free trial".
 Thus, the number is affected by the free trial screener question.

 - **Net conversion (d<sub>min</sub>=0.0075):** This number is the user-ids to remain enrolled past the 14-day boundary--and thus make at least one payment--divided by the number of unique cookies to click the "Start free trial" button.
-If the hypothesis is correct, we should see a difference in retention of the control and experiement groups.
+If the hypothesis is correct, we should see a difference in retention of the control and experiment groups.

 ###Unused Metric
 - **Number of user-ids d<sub>min</sub>=50):** That is, number of users who enroll in the free trial.
 This is not a suitable invariant metric since a user must enroll in order to be tallied.
-It also would not necessarily change due to the free trial screener for many reasons.
-For example, there can be many user-ids per person.
+The pre-trial screener question appears after clicking "Start Free Trial."
+Some users may choose to not sign up in the experiment group.
+Thus, we cannot assume the control and experiment groups will be the same quantity.

 - **Retention (d<sub>min</sub>=0.01):** This is the number of user-ids to remain enrolled past the 14-day boundary--and thus make at least one payment--divided by number of user-ids to complete checkout.
 This metric is also affected by the free trial screener question.
-This metric is not used since it is proportional to Net Conversion and Gross Conversion; however, it is not a factor of the unit of diversion.
+More importantly, it does not ensure that a student is completing the course work.
+It merely tallies student enrolled 14 days or more.
+We could have 90% of students dropping out at day 15 and this metric would be the same as if they completed the entire course.

+##Experiment Goal
+We require all invariant metrics to pass within a 95% confident interval while having a positive experiment-control difference of statistical and practical significance for both evaluation metrics in order to reject the null hypotheses.

 ##Measuring Standard Deviation
 Analytics estimates for standard deviation given a sample size of 5000 page-view cookies as follows: